In addition to playing in the snow, I also like to read. The following books, articles, and websites continue to benefit my work.

 Bolles, R. N. (2020).
 What color is your parachute?: A practical manual for job-hunters and career-changers.

 Provides advice on topics such as salary negotiation, job interviewing, informational interviewing, and the flower exercise.
 Suggests choosing a place to live before choosing a place to work.
-Describes the job search process as "no collecting."
+Describes the job search process as "NO collecting."
+Recommended!

 Cialdini, R. B. (2016).
 Influence: The Psychology of Persuasion.
 Blackstone Audio, Incorporated.

 Summarizes the work of the second-most cited social psychologist of all time.
-Engages the mind with real-world anecdotes (something I could learn to do too).
+Engages the mind with real-world anecdotes about how to defend yourself against manipulative communication.
+Recommended!

 Forsgren, N., Humble, J., & Kim, G. (2018).
 Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations.
 Place of publication not identified: IT Revolution Press.